AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 Sales channel and marketing attribution are separate concepts.

-`campaign_id` represents explicit marketing attribution when a reliable campaign reference exists.

-Not every quote or policy must have campaign attribution.
+## Website

+Possible scenarios:

+- Direct purchase
+- Campaign-driven purchase

+`campaign_id` can therefore be NULL.

 ---

-## Web

-Web purchases can be:

-- Direct
-- Campaign-driven

-Therefore:

-`campaign_id` may be NULL or populated.

-Examples of direct attribution may include:

-- Promo codes
-- Campaign identifiers
-- Tracking references

----

 ## Agency

-Purchases are completed through the agency network.
+Purchases are normally completed offline.

-Within the current simplified business model:

-`campaign_id` should be NULL.
+`campaign_id` should generally be NULL.

 ---